Allium platycaule

 Allium platycaule is a species of wild onion known as broadstemmed onion or flat-stem onion.
 It is native to northeastern California, south-central Oregon (Lake County) and northwestern Nevada (Washoe and Humboldt Counties).
 It is found on slopes of elevations of 1500–2500 m.

 Allium platycaule grows from a gray bulb 2 to 3 cm wide.
 Scape is thin and strongly flattened, up to 25 cm long but rarely more than 7 mm across.
 It may be thicker along the midrib and much narrower along the sides.
 The long, flat leaves are sickle-shaped.
 Atop the stem is an umbel which may have as many as 90 flowers in it.
 Each flower may be up to a centimeter and a half wide but the tepals are quite narrow so as to be almost threadlike.
 The inflorescence therefore may appear be a dense ball of filaments.
 The flowers are generally bright pink to magenta with yellow anthers.

+Taxonomy

+Allium platycaule was named and scientifically described by Sereno Watson in 1879.
+He placed it in the Allium genus which is classified in the Amaryllidaceae family.
+The species has no varieties or botanical synonyms.